jparng/C-sharp/README.md

 # **Project2**
 A WFP application that lets the user enter a first and last name, an age, the number of hours worked, and the rate per hour.
 When the user clicks the calculate button, a message will appear showing the name, age, hours worked, and pay earned.

+# **Lab4**
+WFP application that will calculate a donation after expenses are taken from it and  then add that donation to the total amount of donations given.